AJJ (band): History

 AJJ (formerly known as Andrew Jackson Jihad) was formed by Sean Bonnette, Ben Gallaty, and drummer Justin James White, who left the band soon after.
 They recorded the band's first LP, Candy Cigarettes & Cap Guns, released through the Audioconfusion Manifesto label in 2005.

 On April 15, 2006, the band played as part of the 2006 New Times Music Showcase, nominated for Best Americana Band, and won a Best of Phoenix award later that year.

 They released a split LP with Ghost Mice on Plan-It-X-Records in 2007.
 Following this, Asian Man Records issued their second full-length album, People Who Can Eat People Are the Luckiest People in the World, on September 11, 2007.

-In 2008 the band was a part of the Asian Man Records' "Making Punk Fun Again" tour with The Queers, Bomb the Music Industry!, Lemuria, and Kepi Ghoulie.
+In 2008, the band was a part of the Asian Man Records' "Making Punk Fun Again" tour with The Queers, Bomb the Music Industry!, Lemuria, and Kepi Ghoulie.
 2008 also saw the release of "Only God Can Judge Me", a mostly acoustic EP on Plan-it-X Records.

 In 2009, the band's third record, Can't Maintain, was released by Asian Man Records.
 They toured the US with Kepi Ghoulie and Partners in 818.
 At this point, the band consisted of Bonnette, Gallaty, Deacon Batchelor on drums, and Preston Bryant on guitar and keyboards.

 In 2010, the band toured the US with Blunt Mechanic, Europe with Kepi Ghoulie, and the west coast with Royal Monsters.

 2011 had the band go on their second European tour.
 They also played festivals such as Plan-It-X Fest and the Asian Man Records 15th Anniversary.
 Mark Glick joined the band, rounding out the sound with cello parts.
 The fourth full-length album, Knife Man, was released on September 20 by Asian Man Records and on cassette by Lauren Records.
 In support of this record, the band was part of a full US tour with Frank Turner and Into It.
 Over It.

-2012 was a busy year of extensive touring.
-In March, the band toured with Laura Stevenson and ROAR, which was quickly followed by another tour in April with Joyce Manor and Treasure Fleet.
-In September, the band did a short string of shows with Against Me! and Joyce Manor, followed by a full US tour with Future of the Left and Jeff Rosenstock.
+In March 2012, the band toured with Laura Stevenson and ROAR, followed by another tour in April with Joyce Manor and Treasure Fleet.
+In September, the band did several shows with Against Me! and Joyce Manor, followed by a full US tour with Future of the Left and Jeff Rosenstock.

-2013 saw yet another busy year for the band.
-In April, Bonnette went on a solo tour with Ian Graham of Cheap Girls.
+In April 2013, Bonnette went on a solo tour with Ian Graham of Cheap Girls.
 He also collaborated on a track with Sole that was released in May.
 In September, the band's first live album, "Live at the Crescent Ballroom", was released by Asian Man Records and on cassette by Lauren Records.
 In November, the band embarked on a west coast tour with The Gunshy.
-In June, the band had recorded a new album entitled Christmas Island with John Congleton and members of their full touring lineup Preston Bryant and Deacon Batchelor.
+In June, the band recorded a new album entitled Christmas Island with John Congleton and members of their full touring lineup Preston Bryant and Deacon Batchelor.
 The album was released on May 6, 2014, on Side One Dummy Records.